-Since August 2020, we have conducted a regular, nationally representative tracking survey to quantitatively measure and track cultural mindsets-both foundational mindsets (e.g., individualism) as well as mindsets on specific issues (economy, health, race and racism, government).
+Beginning in August, we have conducted a regular, nationally representative tracking survey to quantitatively measure and track cultural mindsets-both foundational mindsets (e.g., individualism) as well as mindsets on specific issues (economy, health, race and racism, government).
 The survey asks a series of questions to gauge levels of endorsement of specific mindsets.
 It also includes questions to gauge support for key policies (e.g., a jobs guarantee, Medicare for All, paid family leave, reparations, etc.), allowing us to look at the relationship between the strength with which people hold certain mindsets and their support for specific policies.
-In October, we added a set of questions to measure mindsets around representation, democracy, and voting.
-The survey was conducted monthly from August through December 2020, then bimonthly beginning in February 2021.
-(The April survey is in the field as this report is being published.)

-In this preliminary report, we report on results from "forced choice" questions, which ask people to choose between statements embodying the core idea of competing mindsets.
+In this memo, we report on results primarily from "forced choice" questions, which ask people to choose between statements embodying the core idea of competing mindsets.
 In interpreting these results, it is important to emphasize that this should not be understood to suggest that some people hold one mindset while others hold the other mindset.
-In reality, people hold multiple, contradictory ways of thinking at the same time.
+In reality, people hold multiple, contradictory ways of thinking in mind at the same time.
 In practice, people toggle back and forth between different mindsets, sometimes using one to make sense of information and experiences, sometimes drawing on another.
 The choice of one mindset over the other can be seen as an indication of the relative salience or dominance of these mindsets for individuals.
 The fact that people choose one mindset over another suggests that they are likely to more consistently and frequently draw upon that mindset.
 It does not mean that they reject or never draw upon the competing mindset.